WU-CVGL/cluster-user-guide/Getting_started.md

 - For Windows, right click the CA certificate file and select 'Install Certificate'.
 Follow the prompts to add the certificate to the **Trusted Root Certification Authorities**.

 - For Linux (tested Ubuntu), first you need the `ca-certificates` package installed, then go to `/usr/local/share/ca-certificates`, copy the .crt file to the new folder, and update certificates system-wide with the command `sudo update-ca-certificates`.
 This works for most applications, but browsers like google-chrome and chromium on Linux has its own certification storage.
 You need to go to `chrome://settings/certificates`, select "Authorities", and import the .crt file.
+To use our Docker registry `registry.cvgl.lab`, you need to create the folder `/etc/docker/certs.d/registry.cvgl.lab/` and copy ther certification into it.

 ## SSH